-The Mayor's Office of Media and Entertainment is committed to creating opportunities for more New Yorkers to attend all level of theatre performances.
-Our Broadway in the Boros, Off Broadway in the Boros, and Access Broadway all enhance the goal of greater access.
+The Mayor's Office of Media and Entertainment is committed to creating opportunities for more New Yorkers to attend theatre performances.
+Our Broadway in the Boros, Off Broadway in the Boros and Off Broadway in the Boros: Pop-Ups were created with that in mind.

-The Off Broadway in the Boros series presents musical theatre and site-specific works throughout the year.
-Like Off Broadway itself, these productions range in styles: Performances might incorporate spoken word art, live musical accompaniment, interactive elements and audience participation.
+The Off Broadway in the Boros series presents a range of performances including musical theatre and other mediums.
+Performances may incorporate spoken word, live musical accompaniment, interactive elements and audience participation.
 The shows are performed in neighborhood parks and public spaces across all five boroughs, and are completely free of charge.

 This full day of free outdoor art activities and games for kids and adults took place in the Park among offerings of complimentary food prepared by local chefs from Tony Pizzeria, Brooklyn Whiskers, Brooklyn Limbers, and Pastelitos Elvys.

 The evening hours were filled with live musical performances, featuring spoken word, DJ mixes, and dance performed by an eclectic group of Brooklyn artists presenting work focused on the City’s transformation.
 Addressing inequalities while rejoicing in the ups and downs and changes to their Bushwick neighborhood, the artist line-up included House Band DJ jojoSOUL, El Puente students, Adam Lomeo & Nina Roefaro Lomeo, Well Dressed Villains, Lateef Dameer, Adam Lomeo and Nina Roefaro Lomeo, and the popular band Break Out the Crazy, along with special guest appearances.